 4. The REI Garage Sale

-Capitalizing on the U.S. notion of garages, the Garage Sale by REI is a madhouse.
+Capitalizing on the U.S. practice of the garage sale, in which you sell all the excess stuff right out of your house, the Garage Sale by REI is a madhouse.
 Multiple times a year REI hosts epic garage sales, in which it sells all of its used, returned, and damaged goods for insanely low prices.

 To Shop or Not

-We use REI, and pretty much all backpackers in the U.S. use it at some point, whether for research or purchases.
+We shop at REI, and pretty much all backpackers in the U.S. shop there at some point.
+You can’t really go wrong.

 Moving from one massive gear hub to the next, Backcountry.com is the largest online outdoor gear store on the market.
 It may not have the many-webbed branches of REI, nor the physical stores, but when it comes to number of brands and items Backcountry.com is a shining ray of light for the gear obsessed.